 artistic interpretation in a painting's value scale

 In addition, artists tend to interpret the values in a scene as a distorted range of values in the painting.
-Painters tend to assign a large range of natural luminances at the extremes of their visual range to a narrow range of paint values, which flattens the value curve at both the top and bottom ends.
+Painters tend to assign a large range of natural luminance variation at the extremes of their visual range to a narrow range of paint values, which flattens the value curve at both the top and bottom ends.

 They also tend to make fine discriminations among the middle values, which assigns a relatively wide range of paint values to a narrow range of luminance values around the middle gray.
 The result is a characteristic "S" shaped curve.